Arktikus/FrostBite/README.md

 2. Download and install the latest version of [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).

-3. Obtain the [GeckoLib](https://github.com/bernie-g/geckolib) and [Tech Reborn](https://github.com/TechReborn/TechReborn) mods.
-These mods are dependencies for FrostBite.
+3. Obtain the [GeckoLib](https://github.com/bernie-g/geckolib) Mod.
+GeckoLib is a dependency for FrostBite.
+The [Tech Reborn](https://github.com/TechReborn/TechReborn) mod is recommended, but not needed.

-4. Download the FrostBite mod file from the [releases page](https://github.com/YourGitHubUsername/FrostBite/releases) of this repository.
+4. Download the FrostBite mod file from the [releases page](https://github.com/Arktikus/frostbite/releases) of this repository.

 5. Place the FrostBite mod file into the mods folder of your Minecraft installation directory.